 Inclusive-language Bible translations generally use a mild form of the second type.
 Since the ancient world had different concerns, sensitivities, preoccupations, and social institutions, this can lead to a misleading translation.

-Good: updating English terms that used to be inclusive
+Updating English terms that used to be inclusive, but no longer are

 Some English words were inclusive in the 17th century, but they are no longer inclusive today.